klange/toaruos/README.md

 ## Notice ##
-*This repository is moving to [`acm-uiuc/toaruos`](https://github.com/acm-uiuc/toaruos) at the end of January, 2012.
+*This repository is moving to [`acm-uiuc/toaruos`](https://github.com/acm-uiuc/toaruos) in May, 2012.
 Please be prepared to update your pull URLs and any bookmarks you have.*

 ## Screenshots ##
 Here's what とあるOS looks like: